 Tip: Prepare your car for the move by cleaning it thoroughly in and out and removing any loose items that might move around during shipment and cause damage, then take photographs to document the condition of the vehicle.

-- During peak summer months, it costs $200-$300 more to ship a vehicle across the country than during winter months.
+- If you try to transport your vehicle during summer, it costs $200-$300 more to ship a vehicle across the country than during winter months.

 - Exotic or classic cars - often higher end or specialty models on the way to car shows -- may be loaded by full lift gates into closed containers and cost $800-$3,000 extra.